dotnet/docs-maui/docs/fundamentals/controltemplate.md

 </ContentView>
 ```

-However, the controls that comprise this UI can be replaced by defining a new visual structure in a `ControlTemplate`, and assigning it to the `ControlTemplate` property of a `CardViewUI` object:
+However, the controls that comprise this UI can be replaced by defining a new visual structure in a <xref:Microsoft.Maui.Controls.ControlTemplate>, and assigning it to the <xref:Microsoft.Maui.Controls.ControlTemplate> property of a `CardViewUI` object:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"